shresthapal2808/Nagrik-Aur-Samvidhan/README.md

 ## Key Features

-- **Interactive Games**: Spin a Wheel, Card Games, Board Games, Snake & Ladder, and Monopoly to teach various sections of the Constitution.
+- **Interactive Games**: Spin a Wheel, Card Games & Word Guessing Game to teach various sections of the Constitution.
 - **Multimedia Integration**: Videos and audio explanations to simplify the Constitution’s language.
 - **Multilingual Support**: Accessibility to users from diverse linguistic backgrounds with content translation.
 - **Chatbot Assistance**: Real-time assistance for answering queries related to the Constitution and guiding users through the platform.